A TOUCH OF HISTORY:

 Step 1

-Place the tomato pulp in the bowl of a food processor.
-Pulse on and off and puree until smooth.
-Place the pureed tomatoes and the reserved juice in a medium nonreactive pan and set aside.
+In a food processor, pulse the tomatoes on and off and puree until smooth.
+Place the pureed tomatoes and the juice in a medium pan and set aside.

 Step 2

-In a saucepan of lightly salted, boiling water, cook the peas until almost tender, about 10 minutes.
+Cook the peas in a saucepan of boiling water until almost tender, about 10 minutes.
 Drain.
 Puree the peas in the food processor and fold into the tomato puree.
-(If using frozen peas, puree in the food processor without precooking.)

 Step 3